RENEE MONTAGNE, Host:

-KNOX: That's Joyce Walker(ph).
+KNOX: That's Joyce Walker.
 We're at a holiday party near Boston.
 The hostess has just kindly consented to let me ask some impertinent questions.

 KNOX: Have you ever had a hangover?

-Mr. EVETT: Oh yeah, a few.
+EVETT: Oh yes, a few.
 More than a few.
 I mean especially around festive occasions it does occur.

-KNOX: Charlie Evett runs down a list of symptoms familiar to many others.
+KNOX: Charlie Evett runs down a list of symptoms familiar to many of us.

 KNOX: Sort of fragile?

-Mr. EVETT: Oh, yes, very fragile, unable to move quickly, you know?
+EVETT: Oh, yes, very fragile, unable to move quickly, you know?
 As though prematurely aged.
-Though I needed a walker but I don't have one handy.
+As though I needed a walker but I don't have one handy.

 KNOX: What causes this whole body misery?
 Dr. Robert Swift of Brown University says there are three theories.

-Dr. ROBERT SWIFT (Psychiatry, Brown University): The first theory is that hangover is a type of alcohol withdrawal.
+ROBERT SWIFT: The first theory is that hangover is a type of alcohol withdrawal.